-I’m impressed by The American Society of News Editors 10 best practices for social media.
-The main document is a 50 page PDF with samples and short, very short, case studies.
+The American Society of News Editors 10 best practices for social media impressed me.
+The main document is a 50 page PDF with samples and short, case studies.

 - Traditional ethics rules still apply online.

-– This is one thing separating real journalists from bloggers and other citizen journalists.
+– This separates real journalists from bloggers and other citizen journalists.
 Ethics are part of your personal brand as a journalist.

 - Assume everything you write online will become public.